machal/cssmine-content/css3-jednotky.md

 -   IE10 does not understand `vmax`.

--   Safari on iOS6 and 7 experiences several viewport unit bugs.
+-   Safari on iOS6 and 7 experience several viewport unit bugs.
 Take a look at [caniuse.com/viewport-units](<http://caniuse.com/viewport-units>).

 -   IE8, Android Browser up to version 4.3 and Opera Mini do not support these units at all.

+So be careful when using these units.